-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+- There are 3 additional levels in the appeals process after Level 2 (for a total of 5 levels of appeal). - If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 9 in this chapter talks more about Levels 3, 4, and 5 of the appeals process.

-SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon
+SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you're being discharged too soon

-When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
+When you're admitted to a hospital, you have the right to get all covered hospital services necessary to diagnose and treat your illness or injury.

-During your covered hospital stay, your doctor and the hospital staff will be working with you to prepare for the day when you will leave the hospital.
-They will help arrange for care you may need after you leave.
+During your covered hospital stay, your doctor and the hospital staff will work with you to prepare for the day you leave the hospital.
+They'll help arrange for care you may need after you leave.

-- The day you leave the hospital is called your discharge date. - When your discharge date is decided, your doctor or the hospital staff will tell you. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.
+- The day you leave the hospital is called your discharge date. - When your discharge date is decided, your doctor or the hospital staff will tell you. - If you think you're being asked to leave the hospital too soon, you can ask for a longer hospital stay, and your request will be considered.

-Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights hospital employee for it.
-If you need help, please call Customer Relations or call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).
+Section 7.1 During your inpatient hospital stay, you'll get a written notice from Medicare that tells you about your rights get the notice from someone at the hospital (for example, a caseworker or nurse), ask any hospital employee for it.
+If you need help, call Customer Relations at 1-800-660-4672 (TTY users call 711) or 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.

-Within two calendar days of being admitted to the hospital, you will be given a written notice called An Important Message from Medicare about Your Rights.
+Within 2 calendar days of being admitted to the hospital, you'll be given a written notice called An Important Message from Medicare about Your Rights.
 Everyone with Medicare gets a copy of this notice.
-If you do not get the notice from someone at the hospital (for example, a caseworker or nurse), ask any
+If you don't